karledenstal/a-letter-of-recommendation/README.md

 	- I'll take it.

-		> "Excellent.
-I'll get started right away.
+		> "I'll get started right away.
 See me tomorrow and I'll have them ready for you."

 	- I don't have that kind of money.